Mr-excaliver/csoc-25-GameDev-Godot-week-1/README.md

 ---

-When you're done, submit your Pull Request and move on to Week 2!
+Once you're done with your scene, submit your *Pull Request*, and get ready for Week 2!

 Happy dev’ing!